Coracollar/mup_methylation/README.md

 ```

-Finally, plots of methylation vs genomic position were done using Nanomethviz https://github.com/shians/NanoMethViz, which extracts methylation data from calls derived directly from f5c calls.
+Finally, plots of methylation vs genomic position were done using Nanomethviz https://github.com/shians/NanoMethViz, which extracts methylation data from calls derived directly from f5c.

 ```R
 library(NanoMethViz)